numpy/numpy/doc/source/reference/c-api.array.rst

     copied into every location.
 A -1 is returned if an error occurs, otherwise 0 is returned.

-.. cfunction:: PyObject* PyArray_View(PyArrayObject* self, PyArray_Descr* dtype)
+.. cfunction:: PyObject* PyArray_View(PyArrayObject* self, PyArray_Descr* dtype, PyTypeObject *ptype)

     Equivalent to :meth:`ndarray.view` (*self*, *dtype*).
-Return a new view of the array *self* as possibly a different data-type, *dtype*.
+Return a new view of the array *self* as possibly a different data-type, *dtype*, and different array subclass *ptype*.

     If *dtype* is ``NULL``, then the returned array will have the same data type as *self*.
 The new data-type must be consistent with the size of *self*.
 Either the itemsizes must be identical, or *self* must be single-segment and the total number of bytes must be the same.
     In the latter case the dimensions of the returned array will be altered in the last (or first for Fortran-style contiguous arrays) dimension.
 The data area of the returned array and self is exactly the same.

 Shape Manipulation